How to Choose the Right Life Insurance Policy

 How much debt do you have?

 Choosing the right policy also involves deciding on how much coverage you need.
-If you have considerable financial obligations currently, such as debt, mortgages, etc., then your life insurance policy should be able to pay off these debts without burdening your survivors.
+If you have considerable financial obligations currently, such as debt, mortgages, etc., then your policy should be able to pay off these debts without burdening your survivors.
 Similarly, if you know your family will have heavy financial obligations down the road, such as sending children to college, then you should up your coverage to include these costs.

 Would you like to take advantage of tax breaks?